ProTop includes two scripts for managing Progress database log files.

 or

 The logrotate.sh[.bat] will be run at 1 minute past midnight every Sunday.
-It will copy the current database log file to your database log archive directory, appended with the week number of the year.
-It will remove archives older than the number of weeks set in LOGHIST and FLOGHIST above, truncate (prolog) the current database log file, and assuming the LOGFILTER variable is set, and the filter file exists, a second archive will be created minus the log entries that containing the strings in your etc/logrotate.filter file.
+It will copy the current database log file to your database log archive directory, name it for the friendly name, and append the week number of the year.
+It will remove archives older than the number of weeks set in LOGHIST and FLOGHIST above, truncate (prolog) the current database log file, and assuming the LOGFILTER variable is set and the filter file exists, a second archive will be created minus the log entries that contain the strings in your etc/logrotate.filter file.